Code-Institute-Submissions/marco-deb/TESTING.md

 ## 4. Download meditation in different browsers

 There where some issues with the download a meditation service.
+I tested to fill out the download a meditation form, and I did indeed receive an email containing a download link.
+So, the EmailJS service works.
+But there was a problem with downloading using The Firefox browser.

+Read below about the different browsers I tested.

 ### Chrome and Opera browsers: